 The legend in the bottom left corner is a summary of the main color shade that corresponds to each type of object displayed in the graph.
 Hover the cursor over the legend to see a detailed breakdown of colors that correspond to each type of Indicator and Group (Figure 6).

-Click the pop-out icon at the top right of the card to view the graph in full-screen mode.
+Click the Expand icon at the top right of the card to view the graph in full-screen mode and then, when in full-screen mode, the Collapse icon to exit from full-screen mode.
 Use the three buttons at the bottom right corner of the card to zoom the graph to fit in the card, zoom in, and zoom out, respectively.

 NOTE: Clicking and holding down the mouse button when the cursor is over empty space on the graph and then moving the mouse will drag the view around.
 When zoomed in, it is useful to drag the view around to explore areas of the graph that are initially offscreen.

 Hovering the cursor over an object highlights the object and all other objects associated to it.
-For example, Figure 8 shows what the Associations card looks like when the cursor is hovered over the 126.96.36.199 Address Indicator, and Figure 9 shows the card when the cursor is hovered over the badguy.com Host Indicator (i.e., the Indicator that is the subject of the Details Overview screen displaying the Associations card; see Figure 4).
+For example, Figure 8 shows what the Associations card looks like when the cursor is hovered over the Bad Guy Adversary Indicator, and Figure 9 shows the card when the cursor is hovered over the badguy.com Host Indicator (i.e., the Indicator that is the subject of the Details Overview screen displaying the Associations card; see Figure 4).

 Clicking on the association line between two nodes will bring up an Association Details window for that association.
-For example, Figure 10 shows the Association Details window that appears when the line between the badguy.com Host Indicator and the Intruder Alert!
-Intrusion Set Group is clicked.
+For example, Figure 10 shows the Association Details window that is displayed when the line between the badguy.com Host Indicator and the Bad Guy Adversary Group is clicked.

-NOTE: This window will not appear for associations involving Tags.
+NOTE: This window will not be displayed for associations involving Tags.

 Nodes can be moved around the graph by clicking on them and dragging them to the desired location.
 The lengths of the connections between nodes can also be adjusted by clicking and dragging the nodes.
 For example, Figure 11 shows the Associations card after multiple adjustments of this type were made.